-Vitamin K has long been known to be critical to blood clotting.
-More recent studies show that higher intakes may increase bone mineral density and reduce hip fracture when used in combination with adequate intake of calcium and vitamin D. Studies also suggest that certain forms of vitamin K may reduce the risk of death from heart attack and cancer.
+In addition to its critical role in blood clotting, vitamin K may increase bone mineral density and reduce the risk of hip fracture when used in combination with adequate intake of calcium and vitamin D. Studies also suggest that certain forms of vitamin K may reduce the risk of death from heart attack and cancer.

-You must join to get the full test results and quality ratings for eight supplements with vitamin K -- three selected for testing by ConsumerLab.com and five others that passed CL's Voluntary Certification Program testing.
-You'll also get information about one supplement that is the same as one that passed testing but is sold under a different brand name.
+You must become a member to get the full test results and quality ratings for eleven supplements with vitamin K -- six selected for testing by ConsumerLab.com and five others that passed the same tests through CL's voluntary, Quality Certification Program.

 In this comprehensive report, you'll discover:

-- Which vitamin K supplements failed our quality ratings and which passed -- including vitamin K-only supplements and combinations including vitamin D and calcium
+- Which vitamin K supplements failed our quality ratings and which passed -- including vitamin K-only supplements and combinations including vitamin D, calcium, and magnesium

 - Cost comparisons to help you choose a vitamin K supplement offering the best value